kasper-piskorski/docs/pages/documentation/6-resources/downloads.md

 The code should build and the tests will then run (the tests will take approximately 10 minutes to finish).
 When the build has completed, you will find it in the `mindmaps-dist` directory under `target`.
 The zip file built into that directory is the same as that distributed as a release on [Github](https://mindmaps.io/download).

 ### Example Code
-You can find an additional repo on Github containing our [example code](https://github.com/mindmapsdb/sample-projects).
+You can find an additional repo on Github containing our [example code](https://github.com/mindmapsdb/sample-projects), while further information about the examples is [here](../examples/examples.html).

 ## MindmapsDB Java API